 If your pet gets into cherries, watch for pupils dilating, breathing problems, or red gums.
 These are all symptoms pointing to cyanide poisoning

-Grapes can be highly toxic to dogs and should never be given to them.
+Grapes (and raisins) can be highly toxic to dogs and should never be given to them.
 Avoid raisins that are just dried grapes too.
 Grapes are indigestible for animals and can cause acute kidney failure.

 You might be surprised to learn about the many fruit choices you can make a part of your dog’s diet.
 Skip the high calorie and processed dog treats and eat fruit instead.

 You might even decide to give your pet a diet of healthy dog food that contains fruit as a part of its ingredients.
 This approach offers numerous advantages, as fruits serve as a great source of essential vitamins while being low in calories.
 However, the benefits of feeding your dog pet-safe fruit extend beyond their nutritional value.

 Fruits are packed with an array of vitamins that contribute to your dog's overall health and well-being.
 These vitamins help support their immune system, promote healthy skin and coat, aid in proper digestion, and enhance various bodily functions.
 Incorporating fruits into your dog's diet can ensure they receive a wide range of essential vitamins to thrive.

 Many fruits are abundant in antioxidants, which play a crucial role in protecting your dog's cells from damage caused by harmful molecules called free radicals.
 Antioxidants help support their immune system, calm inflammation, and support overall cellular health.

 By including antioxidant-rich fruits in their diet, you can contribute to your dog's long-term well-being.